trallnag/prometheus-fastapi-instrumentator/README.md

 * Status codes are grouped into `2xx`, `3xx` and so on.
 * Requests without a matching template are grouped into the handler `none`.

-**If one of these presets does not suit your needs you can simply tweak the instrumentator with one of the many parameters available or simply register your own handler with the instrumentator to roll your own metrics.**
+**If one of these presets does not suit your needs you can tweak behaviour or register your own metric handler with the instrumentator.**

 ---